katieli1/katieli1/README.md

 ### Research and Teaching 📚

 At Brown, I’m an undergraduate researcher in the [ETOS group](https://etos.cs.brown.edu/index.html).
 I contribute to soft memory, a software-level abstraction on top of primary storage that makes memory revocable from lower-priority processes when a machine faces memory pressure.
-This memory is then reallocated to latency-critical processes, which prevents crashes and—by extension—reduces memory underutilization in data centers.
+This memory is then reallocated to latency-critical processes, which prevents crashes and reduces memory underutilization in data centers.

-Also at Brown, I’ve been a teaching assistant for two of my favorite courses, Data Structures & Algorithms (spring 2024, spring 2025) and Intro to Object-Oriented Programming (fall 2023, fall 2024, fall 2025).
+Also at Brown, I’ve been a teaching assistant for two of my favorite courses, Data Structures & Algorithms (spring 2024, head TA in spring 2025) and Intro to Object-Oriented Programming (fall 2023, fall 2024, fall 2025).